splunk/splunk-operator/docs/_configuration/Ingress.md

 ## Configuring Ingress Using NGINX

+{: .note }
-**NOTE**: There are at least 3 flavors of the Nginx Ingress controller.
+There are at least 3 flavors of the Nginx Ingress controller.

 - Kubernetes Ingress Nginx (open source)
 - Nginx Ingress Open Source (F5's open source version)